bifurcationkit/BifurcationKitDocs.jl/docs/src/ns.md

 Depending on the method used for computing the periodic orbits, you have several possibilities:

 - For shooting, you can only the PRM method.
 Shooting is the preferred way for large scale systems.
 Note that the PRM method is not very precise numerically.
 - For collocation, you can use PRM and Iooss methods.
-Note that the Iooss method is the most precise.
+Note that the Iooss method is **the most precise**.
-- For Trapezoid method, NS normal form is not yet implemented.
+- For Trapezoid method, NS normal form is **not yet implemented**.

 ## Normal form based on Poincaré return map